-When it comes to looking after your facial fuzz, you can obviously invest in a beard trimmer or manual razor, but to finish off your look with absolute precision, only a straight razor will do.
-Also known as the cut-throat razor owing to the fact it can quite easily cut your throat, you’ll need to make sure you’ve got a steady hand before taking one to your face.
+A straight razor is the only option if you want absolute precision when shaving your beard.
+You can obviously invest in a beard trimmer or manual safety razor, but these don’t always deliver the desired results.
+Also known as the cut-throat razor owing to the fact it can quite easily cut your throat, you’ll need to make sure you’ve got a steady hand before taking a straight razor to your face.

 The blade itself can be categorised into five main groups, which refer to the profile, or nose type.
 This is the shape you see when looking at the blade from side-on.
 The groups are: